 She insisted that I tell her which of the two techniques would solve the problem and nearly lost control when I repeated that neither would work.
 The rest of the students and I were shocked.
 A little nervous laughter broke the tension and we resumed going over the homework.

 The angry student had implicitly come to believe that if a counting problem contains two numbers, n and k, there are only two possible answers: P(n, k) and C(n, k).
 Here P(n, k) = n!/(n–k)! and C(n, k) = P(n, k)/k!.
 She was not alone.
 Students commonly believe this, and for good reason: most homework problems can be solved this way.
 For example, a club with 12 members can elect five distinct officers in P(12, 5) ways and they can select a committee of five members in C(12, 5) ways.
-It’s easy for an instructor or textbook author to think of dozens of homework problems in these patterns and unintentionally imply that these are these are the only possibilities.
+It’s easy for an instructor or textbook author to think of dozens of homework problems in these patterns and unintentionally imply that these are the only possibilities.
 However, the following problem contains the numbers 12 and 5 but the solution is neither P(12, 5) nor C(12, 5).

 Suppose you have a class of 12 students.
 Each student will receive one of five letter grades: A, B, C, D, or F. At the end of the course, you tally up how many students received each grade.
 How many different ways could the tally turn out?
 For example, one possibility would be all A’s.
 Another would be three A’s, four B’s, four C’s, no D’s, and one F.